jakeane/cs76_assignments/pa3/report.md

 #### Alpha-Beta Pruning

 I wrote three different versions of this 'agent'.
 Each of which has different levels of optimization.
+There is also a forth variant mentioned in *Null Move Heuristic*.

 The first was the basic alpha-beta pruning algorithm, located in `NonOptAlphaBeta.py`, that generally follows the pseudo-code from the textbook.
 One thing I learned while implementing this algorithm is that it simply returns the best *value*, not the best *move*.
 After a new best move is found, the lower bound gets set to that value.
 So, if that value is found one depth below, it will be returned.
 This results in multiple occurence of the best value, although many of them are not factual.
 In order to account for this, the selected move from `alphabeta` is the *first* occurrence of the best value, similar to `minimax()`.
 However, it is much more important this time around, as it prevent suboptimal decision making.
 This also applied to subsequent iterations of this algorithm.